cafe01/system_bus.dart/README.md

   // Create a bus instance
   final bus = SystemBus();

-  // Get the send port to share with peers final sendPort = bus.sendPort;
+  // Get the send port to share with clients final sendPort = bus.sendPort;

-  // Pass sendPort to peers as needed
+  // Pass sendPort to clients that need to communicate with this bus }
-}
 ```